gbinal/p-o-d.github.com/metadata-resources.md

 **Temporal** - Cardinality: (0,1)

 **Release Date** - Cardinality: (0,1)
-Dates should be formatted as MM/DD/YYYY.
+Note: Dates should be formatted as MM/DD/YYYY.

 **Frequency** - Cardinality: (0,1)
 Note: Frequency should be one of the following: hourly, daily, weekly, yearly, other.